 Quick picks by budget

-COP 15–25k per person: La Arepería de la 72, Doña Helena, Narcobollo (breakfast), any of the daily-plate lunches in the Centro.
+COP 15 to 25k per person: La Arepería de la 72, Doña Helena, Narcobollo (breakfast), any of the daily-plate lunches in the Centro.

-COP 35–70k per person: Pescayé, Varadero, La Carreta, Pepe Anca, El Patio, Crepes & Waffles.
+COP 35 to 70k per person: Pescayé, Varadero, La Carreta, Pepe Anca, El Patio, Crepes & Waffles.

 COP 150k+ per person (date night / special occasion): Hiroshi, El Cielo, Osaka, La Cocina de Pepina with wine.